nedbat/dinghy/README.rst

     - A URL to a repo's pull requests will report on the pull requests in the repo.

-    - A URL to a repo project will report on the issues and pull requests in the project.

     - Any of these URLs can point to a GitHub Enterprise installation instead of https://github.com.